AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/implementation.md

 4. Make a copy of the Quickstart jar, rename it to `aem-publish-p4503.jar` and place it beneath the `/publish` directory.
 Add a copy of the `license.properties` file beneath the `/publish` directory.
     ![AEM Publish Instance](assets/implementation/aem-setup-publish.png)
 5. Double click the `aem-author-p4502.jar` file to install the Author instance.
 This will start the author instance, running on port 4502 on the local computer.
-6. Sign In using the credentials below, and upon successful login, you will be directed to the AEM Home Page Screen. username : **admin** password : **admin**
+6. Sign In using the credentials below, and upon successful login, you are directed to the AEM Home Page Screen. username : **admin** password : **admin**
     ![AEM Publish Instance](assets/implementation/aem-author-home-page.png)
 7. Double click the `aem-publish-p4503.jar` file to install a publish instance.
 You can notice a new tab open up in your browser for your publish instance, running on port 4503 and displaying the WeRetail home page.
-We will be using the WKND reference site for this tutorial and let's install the packages on author instance.
+We are using the WKND reference site for this tutorial and let's install the packages on author instance.
 8. Navigate to AEM Author in your web browser at `http://localhost:4502`.
 On the AEM Start screen, navigate to *[Tools > Deployment > Packages](http://localhost:4502/crx/packmgr/index.jsp)*.
 9. Download and Upload the packages for AEM (listed above under *[Prerequisites > AEM](#aem)*)
     * [aem-guides-wknd.ui.apps-0.0.1-SNAPSHOT.zip](https://github.com/adobe/aem-guides-wknd/releases/download/archetype-18.1/aem-guides-wknd.ui.apps-0.0.1-SNAPSHOT.zip)